tibbdc/ECMpy-document/source/index.rst

 ..
-ECMpy2.0 documentation master file, created by sphinx-quickstart on Tue Jan  2 12:37:01 2024.
+ECMpy documentation master file, created by sphinx-quickstart on Tue Jan  2 12:37:01 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ECMpy2.0's documentation!
+Documentation for ecmpy
 ========================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 10
    :caption: Contents:

    1.Model_Preview/index